-Two months following his promotion, Lance Corporal Manuel was on the move once more.
-On October 8, after having served in Belgium for some ten weeks, the Newfoundland Battalion was ordered to return south, back into France and back into the area of - and the battle of - the Somme.
+Then on October 8, after having served in Belgium for some ten weeks, the Newfoundland Battalion was ordered to return south, back into France and back into the area of - and the battle of - the Somme.

-(Right above: An aerial view of Ypres, taken towards the end of 1916: it is described as the 'Ville morte'. - from Illustration)
+(Right: An aerial view of Ypres, taken towards the end of 1916: it is described as the 'Ville morte'. - from Illustration)